thegetty/bronze-guidelines/content/vocabulary/after-cast.md

 layout: vocabulary
 toc: false
 menu: false
-definition: A bronze cast that has been created from a reusable mold taken directly from an existing bronze.
-After-casts are therefore made using the indirect lost-wax process, or in some instances by sand casting.
+definition: "A bronze cast that has been created from a reusable mold taken directly from an existing bronze.
+After-casts are therefore made using the indirect lost-wax process, or in some instances by sand casting."
 ---

 <div class="backmatter">